 - Add UV lighting.
-Research shows that UVC, or germicidal ultraviolet light, helps prohibit the growth of mold and mildew and kill airborne spores, bacteria, and viruses.
+Research shows that UVC, or germicidal ultraviolet light, helps prohibit organic growth and kill airborne spores, bacteria, and viruses.
 Adding some UV lamps can be an easy, inexpensive way to improve air quality.

 When you and/or someone in your home deals with allergies, any step you can take is important in improving air quality – and their quality of life.
 HVAC can play an important role.
-Give us a call for your annual cleaning or to learn about HVAC options that can help you fight the battle with allergies – and win.
+Give Mountain Air Mechanical Contractors a call for your annual cleaning or to learn about HVAC options that can help you fight the battle with allergies – and win.